Doodles/wrks in progress

 In this merciless night, could you

-one last blanket soft imagined one life …
+one last blanket soft imagining of her precious, one life …

 O grief, O grief through you in you